 Teaching methods: the input from the tutors will be lectures and talks with some power-point and video presentations; tutor-led discussions and tutor led practical skills teaching.
 There will be peer group work both practical and theory-based.
 There will also be some guests who are willing to share their personal experience of living with chronic conditions.
 Students will be guided towards resources including special texts.

 Level of experience for whom this course is intended: Qualified yoga teachers of at least 1 year post-grad or professionals with special interest in this field.

 This is a BWY module.
-All participants will receive a Certificate of completion from The British Wheel of Yoga and Yoga United Education.
+All participants who meet the attendance requirements will receive a Certificate of completion from The British Wheel of Yoga and Yoga United Education.
 To apply, please contact firstname.lastname@example.org